-OneNeck recommends that our customers encrypt sensitive data in the cloud using a Transparent Data Encryption (TDE) solution.
-TDE is designed specifically to protect stored data, i.e., data at rest, which means data is protected no matter where it is stored.
-TDE enforces access control and separation of duties while ensuring data privacy, even in a multi-tenant storage area.
-In addition to protecting stored data, TDE also ensures compliance with privacy regulations such as HIPAA, that require encryption at rest, i.e. data that’s stored in a database or backup system.
+We recommend that you encrypt your sensitive data in the cloud using a Transparent Data Encryption (TDE) solution.
+This enforces access control and separation of duties while ensuring the privacy of your data—even in a multi-tenant storage area network.
+In addition to protecting your data, this encryption solution helps you meet compliance requirements, such as HIPAA, that require encryption at rest, i.e. data that’s stored in a database or backup system.

-Using OneNeck’s data encryption services, existing Oracle database processes will backup data protected with TDE without any modification.
-For example, if a column or tablespace is encrypted, the same data will remain encrypted when it is backed up.
+In addition, existing Oracle database processes will backup data protected with TDE without any modification.
+In other words, if a column or tablespace is encrypted, the same data will remain encrypted when it is backed up.
 This is a significant side benefit of database encryption because no additional time is required during the backup process to re-encrypt the database.
 Also with TDE, you can choose to encrypt an entire tablespace or just certain columns.